The Graduate School offers programs in education at the doctoral and master’s levels.

 Extension course for continued enrollment following the term in which a doctoral level EDUC internship, practicum, clinical or other experiential course was taken, required when there are outstanding hours to be completed.

-Comprehensive examination and the portfolio review after completion of the student's final didactic course.
+Comprehensive examination and the portfolio review after completion of the student's final leadership course.

 Grade exceptions: Graded on an S/U basis.

-Comprehensive examination and the portfolio review after completion of the student's final didactic course.
+Comprehensive examination and the portfolio review after completion of the student's final leadership course.

 Grade exceptions: Graded on an S/U basis.